super-XEROX/20210702-superxerox/README.md

 # Super COOL, Super XEROX
 You can copy your own NFT (such as CryptoKitties) and share or exchange with your friends.
+* You can stream fDAIx supter tokens to 0x68cB5B558F15799920E0D038eF87544e670af503 to pay for the NFT copies.
+And you will get same amount of the COPY super tokens in return.

 # Contract addresses (on Rinkeby)
 * Super XEROR (the copy machine) "0x68cB5B558F15799920E0D038eF87544e670af503"